 Guardians of the Night – This program is designed to keep the audience up to date on our Bat Sustainability Program.
 Researchers share the status of bats in North America as they face White-Nose Syndrome, and invasive disease that was brought to the U.S. by one tourist.
 The goal is to create citizen scientists that can collect data.
 Building bat houses, locating roosting sites, and conducting pre and post volent bat counts are all part of the program.
 Participation will help monitor the spread of the disease and help locate hibernacula on private property for these very threatened and endangered species.

 Predator, Prey & People – This program will focus on the return of the Cougar, Gray Wolf and Black Bear to Iowa.
 Why did they come back and where will they live are a few of the dynamics looked into.
 Prey relations as food sources for all three are considered as well as the human impact from habituation to hatred.
 Species identification and wildlife management issues are presented and discussed.
 People can learn how to conduct winter tracking surveys overseen by staff scientists and researchers.

 Large Indoor & Outdoor Displays:

-Predator, Prey and People – This display features our Wolf and Reindeer.
-Display includes 2 – 10’X10’X6′ enclosures, 2 – transportation vehicles, educational signage, and up to 4 staff members.
-People will see up close two species that share the same habitat and ecosystems, the tundra wolf and the caribou / reindeer.
+Predator, Prey and People – This display features our Wolf.
+Display includes 1 – 10’X10’X6′ enclosures, 1 – transportation vehicles, educational signage, and up to 2 staff members.
+People will see up close species that share the same habitat and ecosystems.
 Visitors will also understand the roles each species play in biodiversity and the impact they have with people.
 The display is open during all event hours with up to 4 scheduled programs with Q & A opportunities.
 The cost is $1,000 per day plus accommodations and mileage of $1.50 per mile from Des Moines, IA.